Top 10 Pieces of Information Your Wildfire Lawyer Needs ASAP

 Business Income Loss

 Damage claims for losses involving a business require specific information about these losses.
-If your business burned down, you lost business because of local fires or you had to miss work to evacuate, include these damages in the information you give your lawyer.
+If your business burned down, you lost business because of local fires, or you had to miss work to evacuate, include these damages in the information you give your lawyer.

 Vulnerable Individuals on Your Property

 If you have vulnerable people living on your property, such as the elderly or infirm, make a note of this on the documents you send your lawyer.
-Cases involving the elderly and/or people in very poor health are top priorities.
+Cases involving the elderly or people in very poor health are top priorities.

 Fencing

 Gather details about any fencing on your property.
-Your lawyer needs to know the fence type, materials used, its height and approximately how many feet of fencing you had on your property.
+Your lawyer needs to know the fence type, materials used, height, and approximately how many feet of fencing you had on your property.
 You may have multiple types of fencing, all of which could be eligible for damage recovery.
 Draw a picture of your fence for your lawyer, if necessary.

 Your Evacuation Story